Thai parliament elects Anutin Charnvirakul as prime minister

+Anutin's elevation to office is set to be another major blow to the Shinawatra clan, which has been a mainstay of Thai politics for the past two decades.

-Thailand's parliament elected Anutin Charnvirakul as new prime minister on Friday (Sep 5).
+BANGKOK: Thailand's parliament elected Anutin Charnvirakul as the country's new prime minister on Friday (Sep 5).

-He secured the majority of votes, beating Pheu Thai party's Chaikasem Nitisiri in the first prime minister face-off in parliament since 2019, with voting still underway.
+He secured a majority of 311 votes, beating Pheu Thai party's Chaikasem Nitisiri in the first prime minister face-off in parliament since 2019.
+Chaikasem himself secured 152 votes out of the 490 cast, and there were 27 abstentions.

-The tycoon was already in pole position ahead of Friday's vote, declaring that he had secured 146 votes from his own Bhumjaithai party and its allies, while the People's Party said its 143 lawmakers would also support him.
+Anutin was already in pole position ahead of Friday's vote, declaring that he had secured 146 votes from his own Bhumjaithai party and its allies, while the largest parliamentary bloc, the People's Party, said its 143 lawmakers would also support him on the condition that parliament is dissolved for fresh polls within four months.

+He was mobbed by a phalanx of media as he left the chamber, his aides fending off a scrum of journalists who jostled and shouted as he edged slowly towards a waiting car.

+"I will work my hardest, every day, no holidays, because there is not a lot of time," Anutin said, his face lit up by bursts of camera flashes.

 Heir to a construction engineering fortune, the 58-year-old has previously served as deputy prime minister, interior minister and health minister - but is perhaps most famous for delivering on a promise in 2022 to legalise cannabis.
 That policy is now in the process of being more strictly regulated for medical purposes.